 - Go through your syllabi, and put the dates of prelims, essay, and projects in your calendar.
 Include important extracurriculars.

-- Make a weekly schedule with classes, office hours, when to do homework, study, workout etc. (The next module has ideas on how to create a schedule!)
+- Make a weekly schedule with classes, office hours, when to do homework, study, workout etc.

 - Spend time studying the first couple of weeks so the first prelim doesn’t just hit you.

 - Practice good self-care: sleep well, eat well, and get exercise.

 - Keep your room (workspace) clean and organized.